phthallo/fanfi.cx/README.md

 ### Query terms

 `[work_id] 22222` will fetch the work with the ID 22222.
 If used without `[chapter]`, it will fetch only the first chapter by default.

 `[chapter] 3` can be used in conjunction with `[work_id]` and can be used for chapter-ination (pagination?? but for chapters??)

 `[search] search query here` will search for that term.

-If no parameters are specified, it will default to searching. for that term.
+If no parameters are specified, it will default to searching for that term.

 For instance, `dig @fanfi.cx "[work_id] 17400464 [chapter] 3" -p 1337 +short TXT` is a valid query. `dig @fanfi.cx "[search] stag beetles and broken legs" -p 1337 +short TXT` is also a valid query.

+## Development

+1. Clone the repository
+    ```
+    git clone https://github.com/phthallo/fanfi.cx && cd fanfi.cx
+    ```